williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 ### The Many-Worlds Interpretation: "Everything Happens"

 Hugh Everett proposed something even weirder: maybe measurement *never* happens.
 Instead, the universe splits into multiple branches.
 In one branch, you measure spin up.
 In another, you measure spin down.
-Both are equally real—you just experience one branch.
+Both are equally real you just experience one branch.

 This solves the measurement problem by eliminating it: there is no collapse, only branching.
 But it raises new questions: **are there infinite versions of you right now?** And if so, which one is "really" you?

 ### Objective Collapse: "Reality Has Limits"

 Some physicists propose that superpositions spontaneously collapse when they reach a certain size or complexity.
-The collapse isn't caused by consciousness or measurement—it's a fundamental property of reality itself.
+The collapse isn't caused by consciousness or measurement it's a fundamental property of reality itself.

 Think of it like reality having a built-in limit.
 Once something gets too big or too complex, it can't stay in superposition anymore.
 It just collapses.

 These theories make testable predictions.
-So far, no such collapses have been observed—but scientists are still looking.
+So far, no such collapses have been observed but scientists are still looking.

 ### Consciousness Causes Collapse: "Mind Creates Matter"

 The most controversial idea: **consciousness itself causes wave function collapse.**

-Proposed by Eugene Wigner and others, this suggests that the act of being aware—of observing—is what transforms possibility into actuality.
-Your consciousness doesn't just observe reality—it creates it.
+Proposed by Eugene Wigner and others, this suggests that the act of being aware of observing is what transforms possibility into actuality.
+Your consciousness doesn't just observe reality it creates it.

 Critics say this makes consciousness too special, and it's unclear how to test experimentally.
 Supporters say it solves the measurement problem by putting consciousness at the foundation of reality.